Alcohol Addiction Medication: Definition, Types, Benefits, Side Effects, Alternatives

 Alcohol addiction medications are treatments designed to assist individuals in managing alcohol addiction.
 Research by the Federation of American Scientists indicates that these medications are prescribed to 2% of persons with AUD in the U.S.

-The mechanism of these medications is targeting brain chemistry to either reduce the pleasurable effects of alcohol or stabilize neurotransmitter imbalances caused by chronic alcohol use.
+The mechanism of these medications targets brain chemistry to either reduce the pleasurable effects of alcohol or stabilize neurotransmitter imbalances caused by chronic alcohol use.

 Common side effects vary by medication.
 Disulfiram causes drowsiness, headache, and a metallic taste.
 Naltrexone leads to nausea, fatigue, and dizziness—acamprosate results in diarrhea, upset stomach, and loss of appetite.